Sunil Santha: Music career

 In 1953, Santha started a small school at the Maradana Newton building, vowing to teach 10 pupils for free.
 He often helped fellow artists and promising talent.
 He wrote to newspapers about the plight of Ananda Samarakoon and tried to bring attention to the composer of the national anthem.
 At a time when Albert Perera (later known as W.D.
 Amaradeva) who used to play violin at Sunil's performances, was in need of help, Sunil gave him two of his music classes at Panadura to teach and make a living.
-Sunil also helped collect money to send Amaradewa for further studies in India.
+Sunil also helped collect money to send Amaradeva for further studies in India.

 In 1955 journalist DB Dhanapala started a campaign to expose Santha's plight and raised some money through his column on Lankadeepa.
 In 1967 Director General Mr. Neville Jayaweera asked Santha to come back to the national radio service.
 Santha worked with W.D.
 Amaradeva and H. W. Rupasinghe to audition the artists.

 Santha moved into his uncle's house in 1970 as he was evicted from the rental house he lived in.
 In 1977 a record titled Sunil Gee was produced.
 In 1980, a record titled Seegiril Gee was produced.
 This contained a set of songs written and composed by Sunil with melodies using only four notes.
 The lyrics were based on Sigiri Kurutu Gee (sigiri graffiti).
 The songs are remarkable in that they used traditional Sri Lankan drums and other instruments to create a unique sound.